anjlab/android-inapp-billing-v3/README.md

 P.S.
 This kind of protection works only for transactions dated between 5th December 2012 and 21st July 2015.
 Before December 2012 `orderId` wasn't contain `merchantId` and in the end of July this year Google suddenly changed `orderId` format.

+## Proguard

+The necessary proguard rules are already added in the library.
+No further configurations are necessary.

 ## License